-Our Peach Probiotic Smoothie is made with three very simple ingredients and served icy cold in a fun coconut sugar-rimmed glass.
-Blend up a pitcher of this mocktail to serve at a summer pool party or sip it on the patio before it gets too hot out!
+My Peach Probiotic Smoothie is made with three very simple ingredients and served icy cold in a fun coconut sugar-rimmed glass.
+Blend up a pitcher of this mocktail to serve at a party or sip it on the patio on a hot summer day!
+Of you love peaches, then you can’t go wrong either way.

 Spinach adds fiber and phytonutrients

-This Probiotic Smoothie is a little different than our typical green smoothie recipes— thanks to the kombucha.
-We use kombucha here for several reasons.
-First, kombucha is rich in enzymes and probiotics due to the natural fermentation process.
+This Probiotic Smoothie is a little different than my typical green smoothie recipes— thanks to the kombucha.
+I use kombucha here for a very important reason.
+Kombucha is rich in enzymes and probiotics due to the natural fermentation process.
+It works much in the same way you may already know yogurt does for your digestion.

 Keeping our digestive tract in tip-top shape is key to overall good health.
 Kombucha is made from fermented black, green, or white tea that is sweetened with sugar which feeds the culture, known as a SCOBY (symbiotic culture of bacteria and yeast).
 I like to make my own kombucha (it’s really easy), but I also like to buy new flavors at the store too.